 What’s your motive?

-Question: What helps you examine your motives for the religious deeds you do?
+Tell me what you think: What helps you examine your motives for the religious deeds you do?
 To leave a comment, just click here.